The Abandonment: Plot

 Six months after her marriage, Emily's father dies and it is learned he was not a wealthy man as was assumed.
 Heath becomes quite angry when he learns that his father in law left no large inheritance.
 He passes a check on his already overdrawn bank account, uses the money for gambling, and then takes Emily away to avoid being arrested.
 The couple moves West to a house in a desolate location.
 The area is deserted enough that two tramps show up and set up camp not for from the home.

 The tramps find their way into the house, planning to loot it.
 Their plans are foiled by Heath's returning home, so they hide in a closet.
 He is drunk and when Emily tries to take the bottle away from him, he erupts into a rage.
 Hearing the noise, the tramps wonder what is happening, so they carefully open the closet door a bit to see.
 Heath is choking Emily and the tramps are horrified at the sight.
 One of them bolts out of the closet and wrestles with Heath to free Emily from his grasp.
 As the two men struggle, Heath's gun discharges and he is fatally shot.

 The tramps flee, but are apprehended by the sheriff.
 Stewart, who has been living in the tramp camp, comes up to try helping his friends.
 When he enters the house he sees Heath lying dead on the floor and Emily also lying there, but in a dead faint.
 Stewart thinks Emily has shot her husband so he tells the sheriff he is responsible for Heath's death.
 When Emily regains consciousness, she tells the sheriff that Stewart was not the man who struggled with her husband.
 As Stewart is being released by the sheriff, Emily recognizes him and tells him she always loved him; no charges were filed in the death of Heath as the sheriff's opinion is that Heath got what he deserved.

+Preservation

+With no holdings located in archives, The Abandonment is considered a lost film.